Hendrick Motorsports in the NASCAR Cup Series: Car No. 25 history

 In 1988, Ken Schrader took over the ride, winning the pole at the season opening Daytona 500.
 He won two pole positions, won the Talladega DieHard 500, and finished fifth in points.
 He won four more poles in 1989 and picked up a victory in the fall race at Charlotte.
 Kodiak replaced Folgers as the sponsor of the No. 25 for the 1990 season.
 Schrader failed to win a race in 1990, but he won the Daytona 500 pole for the third year in a row.
 He won two more races in 1991 and finished ninth in points.
 Schrader did not win again, but he finished a career-best fourth in points in 1994.
 After that year, Budweiser replaced Kodiak as the sponsor.
 Schrader left the team after the 1996 season and was replaced by Ricky Craven.
+Schrader's nine years with HMS was the longest tenure in the team's history until Jeff Gordon surpassed it in 2002 with his then 10th season with the team.